Human Health & Climate Change

 References & Suggested Reading

-Melillo J., Richmond, T., and Yohe, G. (2014), An assessment from the U.S. Global Change Research Program to inform the public with scientific information and methods regarding climate change.
+Melillo J., T. Richmond, and G. Yohe, 2014: An assessment from the U.S. Global Change Research Program to inform the public with scientific information and methods regarding climate change.
+Report.

-Moss, et al. (2017), Adapting to Climate Change in Minnesota: 2017.
+Moss P., et al., 2017: Adapting to Climate Change in Minnesota: 2017.
 Report of the Interagency Climate Adaptation Team.
+Report.
+URL.

 USGCRP, 2018: Impacts, Risks, and Adaptation in the United States: Fourth National Climate Assessment, Volume II [Reidmiller, D.R., C.W.
 Avery, D.R.
 Easterling, K.E.
 Kunkel, K.L.M.
 Lewis, T.K.
 Maycock, and B.C.
 Stewart (eds.)].
 U.S. Global Change Research Program, Washington, DC, USA, 1515 pp. doi: 10.7930/NCA4.2018.